salus-rai/Salus/responsible-ai-privacy/README.md

     For privacy_main :
     `http://localhost:30002/v1/privacy/docs#/`
         User can also change the port which is mentioned in privacy_main.py file

-4. Note: /rai/v1/privacy-files/excel/anonymize : This API endpoint is not working and it will be removed in next release.

 ## Features

 **Privacy :**